tsuru/tsuru/docs/managing/using-pools.rst

 Removing a pool
 ---------------

-If you want to remove a pool, use `tsuru pool-remove`:
+If you want to remove a pool, use `tsuru pool remove`:

 .. highlight:: bash

 ::

-    $ tsuru pool-remove pool1
+    $ tsuru pool remove pool1

 Removing teams from a pool
 --------------------------

-You can remove one or more teams from a pool using the command `tsuru pool-constraint-set`:
+You can remove one or more teams from a pool using the command `tsuru pool constraint set`:

 .. highlight:: bash

 ::

-    $ tsuru pool-constraint-set pool1 team team1 --blacklist
+    $ tsuru pool constraint set pool1 team team1 --blacklist

-    $ tsuru pool-constraint-set pool1 team team1 team2 team3 --blacklist
+    $ tsuru pool constraint set pool1 team team1 team2 team3 --blacklist

 Removing services from a pool
 -----------------------------

-You can remove one or more services from a pool using the command `tsuru pool-constraint-set`:
+You can remove one or more services from a pool using the command `tsuru pool constraint set`:

 .. highlight:: bash

 ::

-    $ tsuru pool-constraint-set <pool> service <service1> <service2> <serviceN> --blacklist
+    $ tsuru pool constraint set <pool> service <service1> <service2> <serviceN> --blacklist

-    $ tsuru pool-constraint-set dev_pool service mongo_prod mysql_prod --blacklist
+    $ tsuru pool constraint set dev_pool service mongo_prod mysql_prod --blacklist

 Moving apps between pools and teams
 -----------------------------------

-You can move apps from poolA to poolB and from teamA to teamB even when they dont have permission to see each other's pools, this is made by using `tsuru app-update`:
+You can move apps from poolA to poolB and from teamA to teamB even when they dont have permission to see each other's pools, this is made by using `tsuru app update`:

 .. highlight:: bash

 ::

-    $ tsuru app-update -a <app> -t <teamB> -o <poolB>
+    $ tsuru app update -a <app> -t <teamB> -o <poolB>

 By default the app will be set to both teams, so teamA can still see the app just in case that the user may have made some mistake.
-If you wish to remove the old teamA from the app, It's possible using `tsuru app-revoke`:
+If you wish to remove the old teamA from the app, It's possible using `tsuru app revoke`:

 .. highlight:: bash

 ::

-    $ tsuru app-revoke teamA -a <app>
+    $ tsuru app revoke teamA -a <app>